Skip to main content

 String Options

-This options can be applied in addition to the command options when strings are being asserted.
+This option can be applied in addition to the command options when strings are being asserted.

 NameTypeDetails